affaan-m/cse15l-lab-reports/lab3.md

 ### Explanation of the Fix

-The `reverseInPlace` method's fix ensures that the swapping of elements is done correctly by only iterating up to the middle of the array and using a temporary variable to hold the value during the swap.
+The `reverseInPlace` method's fix ensures that the swapping of elements is done correctly by only iterating up to the middle of the array and using a temporary variable to hold the value during the swap

-For the `reversed` method, the correction involves properly assigning the reversed values to a new array `newArray` and then returning this new array instead of the original, which remains unchanged.

 ## Part 2 - Researching Commands